BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/02_QualityAndAssembly.md

 ------

-This execution runs internally four programs: FastQC, Trimmomatic, __Unicycler__ , MultiQC and Quast:
+This execution runs internally four programs: FastQC, fastp, __Unicycler__ , MultiQC and Quast:

 Software for preprocessing are executed as noted before.
 This step includes an aditional assembly process that uses [Unicycler](https://github.com/rrwick/Unicycler) to assemble all samples.
 Nextflow runs Unicycler for each sample as follow: